jinglinstella/tournest/readme.md

 # Tournest
-A tour booking platform that allows users to register an account, view tour descriptions, write reviews, place orders and more.
-A user can be either a regular user or an admin. </br>
+A tour booking platform with functions such as account registration, file uploads, tour check, payment processing and more. </br>
 This is a practice project to hone my full-stack development skills.
 ## Features
 - [x] Create an account